Tests at 45 years old. What tests for female hormones should be taken during menopause: basic studies. PSA test - prostate specific antigen

 • dermatologist.

-In addition, the man will need to be tested.
+In addition, the man will need to undergo tests.
 Referrals for tests are often given by a therapist, so you need to go to him first.
-Also, the therapist at the same time measures the pressure and will send it to the doctors, if any signs of illness are revealed to them.
+The therapist will also measure your blood pressure and refer you to doctors if they detect any signs of illness.

-A trip to narrow specialists is due to the possible occurrence of a number of diseases that appear with age.
-We will discuss some of the problems below.
+A trip to specialists is determined by the possible occurrence of a number of diseases that appear with age.
+We will talk about some of the problems below.

 Urological examination of men

-The first narrow specialist to whom a man should go is a urologist.
-All men know who it is and at least once in their life have been at his reception.
-But often, if a man does not have urological problems, then he may not visit a urologist for years.
+The first specialist a man should see is a urologist.
+All men know who he is and have been to see him at least once in their lives.
+But often, if a man does not have urological problems, he may not visit a urologist for years.
 And this is wrong.
 After all, a preventive examination by a urologist must be done once a year.

-The most serious consequences of this neglect can be prostate or testicular cancer.
-Experts recommend getting screened for prostate cancer annually starting at age 35.
+The most serious consequences of such careless attitude can be prostate or testicular cancer.
+Experts recommend screening for prostate cancer annually starting at age 35.
 Testicular cancer is a rarer disease and occurs mainly in men with a genetic predisposition or an undescended testicle.

-In addition, there are many different problems that can also be identified on a urological examination.
-All tests for their determination are prescribed directly by the doctor.
+In addition, there are many different problems that can also be detected during a urological examination.
+All tests to determine them are prescribed directly by the doctor.

-Vision decreases over the years.
-If a man does not have vision problems, then it is enough for him to undergo a comprehensive eye examination every five years.
+Over the years, vision decreases.
+If a man does not have vision problems, then it is enough for him to undergo a comprehensive eye examination once every five years.
 It is better to have your vision checked by an ophthalmologist once a year.
-The number of visits to the ophthalmologist should increase if the person suffers from chronic eye diseases, diabetes and other diseases that affect the eyes.
+The number of visits to the ophthalmologist should increase if a person suffers from chronic eye diseases, diabetes and other diseases affecting the eyes.

-One of the worst age-related eye diseases is glaucoma.
+One of the most dangerous age-related eye diseases is glaucoma.
 The essence of this disease is that the optic nerve is damaged under the influence of intraocular pressure.
-This is fraught with partial and even complete loss of vision.
-Therefore, a comprehensive eye examination necessarily includes an examination for intraocular pressure.
+This is fraught with partial or even complete loss of vision.
+Therefore, a comprehensive eye examination necessarily includes an examination of intraocular pressure.

 Visit to an endocrinologist and gastroenterologist

 Type 2 diabetes is the most common of all.
-Surprisingly, about a third of patients were unaware of the presence of this disease.
+Surprisingly, about a third of patients did not suspect the presence of this disease.
 Statistics show that most of them are men.
-Undefined diabetes, which is not controlled by anyone, is the cause of heart problems, kidney problems and impotence.
-Therefore, a visit to an endocrinologist for preventive purposes is so important.
-He will prescribe a number of tests and, if a disease is detected, he will tell you how to deal with it.
+Unspecified diabetes, which no one controls, becomes the cause of heart problems, kidney problems and impotence.
+Therefore, visiting an endocrinologist for preventive purposes is so important.
+He will prescribe a series of tests and, if a disease is detected, he will tell you how to deal with it.

-A visit to a gastroenterologist is especially important for men after 45 years of age.
+Visiting a gastroenterologist is especially important for men over 45 years of age.
 After all, it is at this age that intestinal cancer is often detected.
-It is important to undergo an examination, since 10% of men over 45 years old have polyps, which become the cause of the development of intestinal cancer.
-It is not out of place to say that this type of cancer is in second place in mortality.
+It is important to undergo an examination, since 10% of men over 45 years of age are diagnosed with polyps, which become the cause of the development of intestinal cancer.
+It would not be out of place to say that this type of cancer is in second place in mortality.

-Of course, these are far from the problems that men can develop with age.
-But if you undergo regular examinations and do not neglect the preventive recommendations of doctors, then you can protect yourself from complications associated with them.
-Estet-portal hopes that men will heed our recommendations and will devote enough energy and time to their health.
+Of course, these are far from problems that can arise in men as they age.
+But if you undergo regular examinations and do not neglect the preventive recommendations of doctors, you can protect yourself from complications associated with them.
+Estet-portal hopes that men will listen to our recommendations and devote enough energy and time to their health.

-To undergo a timely examination is the first and most important thing that a man can do for his health.
-Detection of the disease at an early stage, even before the onset of symptoms, contributes to the most successful treatment and early rehabilitation.
-The required set of tests that must be passed depends on age and risk factors.
+Getting a timely examination is the first and most important thing a man can do for his health.
+Detection of the disease at an early stage, even before symptoms appear, contributes to the most successful treatment and speedy rehabilitation.
+The necessary set of tests to undergo depends on age and risk factors.

 Prostate cancer

 Prostate cancer is the second most common cancer after skin cancer.
-Typically, this is a slow growing cancer, but very aggressive.
-Timely examination helps to identify the disease at the earliest stage, sometimes even before the first symptoms appear, when the treatment is most effective.
+This is typically a slow-growing cancer but is very aggressive.
+Timely examination helps to identify the disease at a very early stage, sometimes even before the first symptoms appear, when treatment is most effective.

-If you do not belong to a group with an increased risk of developing prostate disease, then regular check-ups are recommended from the age of 50; if your family has a history of prostate disease or you have symptoms of the disease, then from the age of 40.
+If you do not belong to a group with an increased risk of developing prostate disease, then regular examinations are recommended from the age of 50; If you have a family history of prostate disease or you observe symptoms of the disease, then from the age of 40.

 Methods for diagnosing the prostate gland:

-• Digital rectal examination is the simplest, most intuitive and common method for determining prostate diseases;
+• Digital rectal examination is the simplest, most visual and common way to determine prostate diseases;

 • Blood test.
-A small amount of blood is drawn from a vein in the arm and tested to determine the levels of total and free prostate specific antigen (PSA - PSA) in serum.
+A small amount of blood is drawn from a vein in the arm and tested to determine the levels of total and free prostate-specific antigen (PSA) in the serum.

 Testicular cancer

 The disease is rare.
-Most cases are diagnosed between the ages of 20 and 54.
-Men at high risk, with a family history of the disorder or men with an undescended testicle, should have regular self-examinations.
-To do this, you must carefully probe: are there any hard lumps or soft formations, are there any changes in the size and shape of the testicles.
+Most cases are detected between the ages of 20 and 54 years.
+Men who are at high risk, have a family history of the disease, or men with an undescended testicle should undergo regular self-examination.
+To do this, you need to carefully palpate to see if there are any hard lumps or soft formations, or if there are any changes in the size and shape of the testicles.

 Bowel cancer

 Bowel cancer is the second most common cause of cancer death.
-According to research by the American Cancer Association among people over 45, about 10% suffer from intestinal polyps.
-In 1% of patients, polyps develop into malignant formations.
-Colon cancer develops from growths of polyps on the inside of the colon.
+According to research from the American Cancer Association, among people over 45 years of age, about 10% suffer from intestinal polyps.
+In 1% of patients, polyps develop into malignant tumors.
+Colon cancer develops from polyp growths on the inner surface of the colon.
 It is important to find and remove polyps in time.

-Colonoscopy is a common method for detecting polyps.
-The doctor uses a flexible tube and a camera to examine the surface of the colon; detected polyps can be removed immediately during the procedure.
+Colonoscopy is a common method for identifying polyps.
+The doctor uses a flexible tube and camera to examine the surface of the colon; detected polyps can be removed immediately during the procedure.

 Rectomanoscopy allows you to examine the inner wall of the intestine at a height of 25 cm from the anus.

-Irrigoscopy- X-ray examination of the large intestine with a contrast agent, allows you to identify polyps of more than 1 cm in the upper colon.
+Irrigoscopy- X-ray examination of the large intestine with a contrast agent can detect polyps larger than 1 cm in the upper parts of the colon.

 Skin cancer

 The most dangerous form of skin cancer is melanoma.
 It develops from melanocytes - cells that synthesize the skin pigment melanin.
-In older men, the risk of developing melanoma is 2 times higher than in women of the same age.
-Prolonged sun exposure, sunburn, and overuse of tanning beds increase the risk of skin cancer.
+Older men are twice as likely to develop melanoma as women of the same age.
+Prolonged exposure to the sun, sunburn, and excessive use of tanning beds increase the risk of developing skin cancer.

-Dermatologists advise you to regularly examine yourself, paying attention to all formations, to monitor changes in their color and shape.
+Dermatologists advise regularly examining yourself, paying attention to all formations, and monitoring changes in their color and shape.

 Hypertension.

-The risk of high blood pressure increases with age.
-Your weight, your lifestyle, and your diet are of great importance.
-High blood pressure can lead to serious complications without prior symptoms, including the occurrence of an aneurysm (saccular protrusion of the wall of an artery), which is dangerous, possible hemorrhage and often fatal.
+As you age, your risk of high blood pressure also increases.
+Your weight, your lifestyle and nutrition are of great importance.
+High blood pressure can lead to serious complications without any prior symptoms, including the development of an aneurysm (a sac-like bulging of the artery wall), which can cause bleeding and is often fatal.

-When measuring blood pressure, we get two numbers: the first shows the systolic pressure (the pressure in the arteries during the heartbeat), the second shows the diastolic pressure (the pressure in the veins between the heartbeats).
-Blood pressure is normal at 120/80.
-High blood pressure is considered a value of 140/90.
+When measuring blood pressure, we get two numbers: the first shows systolic pressure (pressure in the arteries during the heartbeat), the second shows diastolic pressure (pressure in the veins between heart beats).
+Normal blood pressure is 120/80.
+High blood pressure is considered to be a value of 140/90.

-A high level of cholesterol in the blood leads to adhesion of a fat-like substance on the walls of blood vessels, and then to the formation of an atherosclerotic plaque.
+High levels of cholesterol in the blood lead to the adhesion of a fat-like substance to the walls of blood vessels, and then to the formation of atherosclerotic plaque.
 Atherosclerosis is one of the most common diseases and causes of death; it can develop asymptomatically for many years.
-Over time, the risk of developing a heart attack or stroke increases.
-In order to prevent the appearance of atherosclerosis, one should avoid fatty foods, bad habits (alcohol abuse, smoking), lack of physical activity and, as a consequence, overweight, systematic pressure drops (especially increased pressure), stressful situations.
+Over time, your risk of having a heart attack or stroke increases.
+To prevent the appearance of atherosclerosis, you should avoid fatty foods, bad habits (alcohol abuse, smoking), lack of physical activity and, as a consequence, excess body weight, systematic pressure changes (especially increased pressure), and stressful situations.

-From 35 years of age, men need to measure their blood cholesterol level every 5 years.
-A blood lipid panel test will show total cholesterol, good and bad cholesterol, and triglycerides (fats in the blood).
+Starting from the age of 35, men need to determine their blood cholesterol levels every 5 years.
+A lipid panel blood test will show total cholesterol, good and bad cholesterol, and triglycerides (blood fats).

-A third of people with type 2 diabetes are unaware that they are sick.
-Uncontrolled diabetes leads to cardiovascular disease and stroke, kidney disease, blindness (damage to the blood vessels of the retina), impotence.
-These complications can be avoided by early detection of type 2 diabetes.
-Medication, diet, exercise, and weight loss will help keep the disease under control.
+A third of people with type 2 diabetes don't even know they have it.
+Uncontrolled diabetes leads to cardiovascular disease and stroke, kidney disease, blindness (damage to the blood vessels in the retina), and impotence.
+These complications can be avoided if type 2 diabetes is detected early.
+Taking medications, diet, exercise, and losing weight will help keep the disease under control.

-Plasma glucose testing can help detect diabetes mellitus.
-The doctor may also order a hemoglobin A1C test, which shows in dynamics how your body controls blood sugar levels.
-From the age of 45, men are advised to undergo a blood glucose test.
+A blood plasma glucose test helps identify diabetes mellitus.
+Your doctor may also order a hemoglobin A1C test, which shows how your body controls your blood sugar levels over time.
+From the age of 45, men are recommended to undergo a blood glucose test.

-HIV is the virus that causes AIDS, which affects the body's defense system against infections.
+HIV is a virus that causes the disease AIDS, which attacks the body's defense system against infections.
 The main mechanism of infection transmission is blood contact.
-The immunodeficiency virus can exist in the human body for ten to twelve years without manifesting itself in any way.
+The immunodeficiency virus can exist in the human body for ten to twelve years without showing itself in any way.

-The main method of laboratory diagnosis of HIV infection is the detection of antibodies to the virus using enzyme immunoassay.
-If a person is already infected with the virus, the test result may be negative, so you should re-test after 3-4 months.
+The main method of laboratory diagnosis of HIV infection is the detection of antibodies to the virus using an enzyme-linked immunosorbent assay.
+If a person is already infected with the virus, the test result may be negative, so they should be tested again after 3-4 months.

 Glaucoma

-A disease that gradually damages the optic nerve, leading to significant or complete permanent loss of vision.
-To identify a developing disease, it is necessary to undergo an examination to determine the intraocular pressure, which is one of the causes of damage to the optic nerve.
+A disease that gradually damages the optic nerve, leading to significant or complete irreversible loss of vision.
+To identify a developing disease, it is necessary to undergo an examination to determine intraocular pressure, which is one of the causes of damage to the optic nerve.